EdmundsAPI/edmundsapi.github.com/widgets_and_apps/edmunds_at_a_glance.md

 ---
 layout: default
-title : Edmunds at a glance
+title : 'Edmunds at a Glance - An Edmunds API Widget'
-title_parent: Widgets and apps header : Edmunds at a glance
+title_parent: Widgets and apps header : Edmunds at a Glance

 ---